Japamala: Materials

-A wide variety of materials are used to make mala beads.
-Religious groups—notably Hindu Tantra and Vajrayana Buddhism—may favour certain materials in general or may favour certain materials dependent upon the desired effect of the spiritual practice for which the mala is being used.

-Common materials are wood from the sandalwood tree or the bodhi tree, and seeds of the lotus plant.
+Common materials are wood from the sandalwood tree, along with the seeds of various trees, and precious or semiprecious stones.

 Strings may be made from practically any fibre, traditionally silk or wool or cotton though synthetic monofilaments or cords such as nylon can now be found and are favoured for their low cost and good wear resistance.
 Elastic cords, such as milliner's elastic, may be used and have the advantage that they can stretch to fit over the wearer's hand if worn on the wrist whereas other material may not wrap a sufficient number of times to prevent the mala from slipping off.
 Beads may also be joined by metal chains.

-Mala may also have a tassel hanging from the guru bead.
-This tassel need not be made from the same fibre as the string.

 Hinduism

-Beads made from the fruitstones of the rudraksha tree are considered sacred by Saivas, devotees of Siva, while beads made from the wood of the tulsi plant are used and revered by Vaishnavas, followers of Vishnu.
+Beads made from the fruitstones of the rudraksha tree (Elaeocarpus ganitrus) are considered sacred by Saivas, devotees of Siva, and its use is taught in the Rudrakshajabala Upanishad.
+Beads made from the wood of the tulsi plant are used and revered by Vaishnavas, followers of Vishnu.

-Red and black hakik may be favoured for tamasic sadhanas, sphatik for praying to any deva, and red mūnga stone mainly for praising.

-Hindu mala are commonly made with a small knot tied between each bead.

-Buddhism
+Mahayana Buddhism

-Crystal, pearl, nacre, or other clear or white in colour beads may be used to count mantras used to appease devas or purify oneself; beads made of gold, silver, copper, or lotus seeds may be used to count mantras intended to increase lifespan, knowledge, or merit; beads made of ground sandal wood, saffron, and other fragrant substances may be used with mantras meant to tame others; mantras aiming at subduing malicious spirits or afflictions may be made from rudraksha seeds or human bones; and beads made of bodhi wood can be used for many purposes, for counting all kinds of mantras, as well as other prayers, prostration, circumambulation and so forth.
+A very popular type of mala among Mahayana Buddhists are those made of bodhi seeds, which are actually made from various species belonging to Arecaceae and Fabaceae rather than of the seeds of the bodhi tree.
+The most common bead types in China and Tibet are: